djsutherland/pummeler/README.md

 First, download the data from the Census site.
 You probably want the "csv_pus.zip" file, [here](http://www2.census.gov/programs-surveys/acs/data/pums/2010/5-Year/csv_pus.zip) for the 2006-10 data (2.1 GB).

-Extract it.
-I'll assume the CSV files ended up in the path `PUMS_SOURCE`.

 ### Getting the election data